Jeevan-HM/RISE_Lab/_pages/research.md

     > Soft Robotic Arm
   </summary>
 <h4>Goal</h4>
-Modeling and control of Soft Robotic Arm
+Modeling and control of Soft Robotic Arm.
 <h4>Project Description</h4>
 Work on pneumatically operated soft robotic arm to test, train and implement models and develop control algorithms to achieve tasks including but not limited to trajectory tracking.